Ocasio-Cortez, Dems assail men's abusive treatment of women

 In an encounter Monday witnessed by a reporter from The Hill, Yoho berated Ocasio-Cortez on the House steps for saying that some of the increased crime during the coronavirus pandemic could be traced to rising unemployment and poverty.

 Ocasio-Cortez, a freshman who has made her mark as one of Congress' most outspoken progressives, described it on the House floor Thursday.
-She said Yoho, one of the House's most conservative members, put his finger in her face and called her disgusting, crazy and dangerous.
+She said Yoho put his finger in her face and called her disgusting, crazy and dangerous.

-She also said that in front of reporters, he called her, “and I quote, a f------- b----.”
+She also told the House that in front of reporters, he called her an obscene name.
 That matched The Hill's version of what Yoho had said.
 Ocasio-Cortez was not there for that remark.

 Ocasio-Cortez said Yoho's references to his wife and daughters as he explained his actions during brief remarks on Wednesday actually underscored the problem.

-“I want to thank him for showing the world that you can be a powerful man and accost women," she said.
-"You can have daughters and accost women without remorse.
-You can be married and accost women.”
+"Having a daughter does not make a man decent.
+Having a wife does not make a decent man.
+Treating people with dignity and respect makes a decent man,” she said.
+She added that a decent man apologizes “not to save face, not to win a vote.
+He apologizes, and genuinely, to repair and acknowledge the harm done, so that we can all move on.”

-More than a dozen other Democrats also spoke, mostly women, in remarks that included taunts of House Republicans' overwhelmingly white male membership and warnings that the numbers of women lawmakers will only grow.
+More than a dozen other Democrats also spoke, mostly women, recalling their own experiences, taunting House Republicans' overwhelmingly white male membership and warning that the numbers of women lawmakers will only grow.
+Eighty-eight House Democrats and 13 Republicans are women.

+“I personally have experienced a lifetime of insults, racism and sexism,” said Rep. Barbara Lee, D-Calif.
+“And believe me, this did not stop after being elected to public office.”

 “We're not going away,” said Rep. Pramila Jayapal, D-Wash.
 “There is going to be more power in the hands of women across this country.”